fabiocaettano/kubedev-modulo16-repositorio-privado/README.md

         - name: do-registry
 ```

-Aplicar as alterações no deployment.
+Aplicar as alterações do deployment.